-Sanders suspends White House bid, making Biden presumptive Democratic nominee
+Sanders drops out of U.S. election race, setting up Biden battle with Trump

 Many of Sanders’ policy positions have become part of the mainstream Democratic Party debate, including his Medicare for All proposal that would create a government-run healthcare system to replace the current blend of private medical insurance and public programs.
 He also advocated a $15 minimum wage, tuition-free public colleges and higher taxes on the wealthy.

-“Our movement has won the ideological struggle in so-called red states, blue states, and purple states,” Sanders said.
+“Our movement has won the ideological struggle in so-called red states, blue states, and purple states,” Sanders said in his livestream address.

+After a long and bitter campaign against Clinton in 2016 that made him a well-known political commodity, Sanders entered the race with clear advantages, including an unmatched ability to raise large sums of money from small-dollar donors and a passionate base of supporters - including the so-called Bernie Bros - drawn to his anti-establishment message.

+After he was hospitalized with chest pains in October, his campaign faced questions over why it did not immediately disclose he had had a heart attack.
+The campaign also did not release his full medical records despite pledging to do so.

-Reporting by Doina Chiacu; Editing by Chizu Nomiyama and Jonathan Oatis
+Additional reporting by Doina Chiacu, Trevor Hunnicutt, James Oliphant, Joseph Ax, Jarrett Renshaw; Editing by Chizu Nomiyama and Jonathan Oatis